brice-jacquin/aws-lab/module_07/01_ebs/README.md

     * Click on edit
     * select your VPC
     * select a private subnet
-    * auto-assign public IP : disable
+    * auto-assign public IP : enable
     * select existing security group
       * choose the default one
   * Storage Settings: